relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR14] RIP_AppDomain_OtherProviders_Architecture.md

   At the end method executes `Bootstrappers.AppDomainBootstrapper.Bootstrap` for created AppDomain

+  `IProviderFactory` is implemented by `DefalultProviderFactory` which registers `IDataSourceProvider` based on Type determined by _Provider Identifier_

 * `LoadClientLibraries` :

   This method retrieves assemblies from created domain.
 During debugging against Test VM following assemblies were returned: